jaschoen113/paleo_ocr/transcription_guidelines/abbreviations.md

 ## Abbreviations

 Medieval manuscripts have many abbreviations.
 Usually transcriptions will extend these abbreviations, marking the abbreviated letters with italics.
-Since Kraken requires diplomatic transcription (one-to-one characters), and abbreviations *do* carry semantic meaning (unlike the various letter forms above), we will be using special characters and diacritics to represent abbreviations.
-Certain choices here are quite obvious: for example, a macron
+However, since Kraken requires diplomatic transcription (one-to-one characters), we can not extend the abbreviations in our training data.
+And since abbreviations *do* carry semantic meaning (unlike the various letter forms above), we will be using special characters and diacritics to represent abbreviations.
+Certain choices here are quite obvious: for example, a macron over an "o" can be easily represented with ō.
+Other abbreviations have no corresponding Unicode character (see, for example, "p"s with right hook and left hook suprascripts).
+For these forms, we have used Unicode diacritics that most closely resemble the abbreviations.
+We have also tried to be as consistent as possible with these abbreviations: for example, we use the same diacritic for the right hook ("er" or "re" abbreviation) over the p, n, t, þ, and u.

 | __Manuscript Image__ | Abbreviation Description | Abbreviation Extension | __Furnivall's Transcription__ | __Alternative Option__ | Temporary Rule |
 |:-----------:|:-----------:|:------------:|:-----------:| :-----------:|:-----------:|